Date

 Click each drop-down below to view a detailed itinerary.
 For a full view, please select the "print page" button above.

-Overnight: Meliá Hanoi
+Overnight: Mövenpick Hanoi

-In the morning, get your first taste of Hanoi on an orientation tour of this French-accented city with its broad, tree-lined boulevards and French-colonial architecture.
-Pass Hoan Kiem Lake in the heart of the city; legend has it that, in the 1400s, a deity rose from the lake and reclaimed the magic sword of Emperor Le Thai To, which was once used to drive the Chinese from Vietnam.
-Also, see the marvelous Temple of Literature, founded in 1070 and dedicated to Confucius.
+This morning we get our first taste of Hanoi on an orientation tour of this French-accented city with its broad, tree-lined boulevards and French-colonial architecture.
+We pass Hoan Kiem Lake in the heart of the city; legend has it that, in the 1400s, a deity rose from the lake and reclaimed the magic sword of Emperor Le Thai To, which was once used to drive the Chinese from Vietnam.
+We also see the marvelous Temple of Literature, founded in 1070 and dedicated to Confucius.
 It later became Vietnam’s first university and remains an active place of worship.

-Your next stop is Hoa Lo Prison, also known as “Hanoi Hilton.”
+Our next stop brings us to Hoa Lo Prison, also known as “Hanoi Hilton.”
 Throughout the Vietnam War and for many years thereafter, the North Vietnamese Army controlled the prison and held American soldiers captive in order to torture and interrogate them.

-After time for lunch on your own, walk through the narrow streets of the Ancient Quarter (more commonly called the “36 Streets District”), where goods of all types are bought and sold.
-Each type of shop has its own separate street—Shoe Street, Sugar Street, Paper Street—to help direct customers to their desired product.
-This is also one of the city’s most popular gastronomic areas, with dozens of excellent restaurants, one of which will be the host venue for the welcome dinner tonight.
+After time for lunch on our own, we walk through the narrow streets of the Ancient Quarter (more commonly called the “36 Streets District”), where goods of all types are bought and sold.
+There are so many shops, in fact, that each has its own separate street – Shoe Street, Sugar Street, Paper Street – to help direct customers to their desired product.
+This is also one of the city’s most popular gastronomic areas, with dozens of excellent restaurants – one of which will be the host venue for our welcome dinner tonight.

-Overnight: Meliá Hanoi
+Overnight: Mövenpick Hanoi

 Meals: B, D

-Depart early on a full-day excursion to Ha Long Bay (“Bay of the Descending Dragon”), Vietnam’s legendary waterway sprinkled with some 2,000 islands and islets and surrounded by a fairytale landscape of limestone cliffs and hidden caves.
+A tour highlight is in store today as we depart early on a full-day excursion to Ha Long Bay (“Bay of the Descending Dragon”), Vietnam’s legendary waterway sprinkled with some 2,000 islands and islets and surrounded by a fairytale landscape of limestone cliffs and hidden caves.
 A UNESCO World Heritage site, Ha Long Bay is the home of ancient cultures dating back 25,000 years.
-Your tour here includes a boat ride on the placid waters and a lunch of local seafood specialties.
-While the weather in this region can be cool and foggy, it adds to the mystique of the bay.
+Our tour here includes a boat ride on the placid waters and a lunch of local seafood specialties.
+Please note that the weather in this region can be cooler and quite foggy, but it adds to the mystique of the bay.
+We return to our hotel in Hanoi tonight and have the evening free to sample some of Hanoi’s renowned fares.

-Overnight: Meliá Hanoi
+Overnight: Mövenpick Hanoi

 Meals: B, L

-Also, see the bright mustard-colored French colonial Presidential Palace, the official residence of the president of Vietnam that was originally constructed to house the French governor-general of Indochina; and the 1,000-year-old One Pillar Pagoda, built on a single stone pillar to resemble a lotus blossom.
+We also see the bright mustard-colored French colonial Presidential Palace, the official residence of the president of Vietnam that was originally constructed to house the French governor-general of Indochina; and the 1,000-year-old One Pillar Pagoda, built on a single stone pillar to resemble a lotus blossom.

 Meals: B, D

-Then embark on a short drive to the historic citadel of Hoa Lu, Vietnam’s ancient capital.
-Founded in 968 CE by Dinh Bo Linh (also known as Dinh Tien Hoang), first emperor of the short-lived Dinh dynasty, Hoa Lu served as the cultural, economic, and political hub of Dai Co Viet—the main precursor to modern-day Vietnam.
-Visit the two temples that mark this historic site: Dinh Tien Hoang Temple, which houses a statue of Emperor Dinh Bo Linh with his three sons; and Le Dai Hanh Temple, built to honor Le Hoan, third ruler of Dai Co Viet and founder of the Early Le dynasty.
+This morning we board traditional sampan boats for a leisurely ride through UNESCO-designated Tam Coc, marveling at the stunning limestone mountains and vivid green rice paddies as we pass through secret grottoes along the way.
+We then embark on a short drive to the historic citadel of Hoa Lu, Vietnam’s ancient capital.
+Founded in 968 CE by Dinh Bo Linh (also known as Dinh Tien Hoang), first emperor of the short-lived Dinh dynasty, Hoa Lu served as the cultural, economic, and political hub of Dai Co Viet – the main precursor to modern-day Vietnam.
+Here, we visit the two temples that mark this historic site: Dinh Tien Hoang Temple, which houses a statue of Emperor Dinh Bo Linh with his three sons; and Le Dai Hanh Temple, built to honor Le Hoan, third ruler of Dai Co Viet and founder of the Early Le dynasty.
+After lunch at a local restaurant, we return to our hotel, where the rest of the afternoon is at leisure, and where we dine together tonight.

 Overnight: Jiva Hoa Lu Retreat